nhsconnect/Digital-Child-Health/Generation/Profile.6-8WeekHealthReview/CareConnect-DCH-ChildHealthEvent-Encounter-1.md

-The encounter resource represents an encounter between a care professional and the patient (or patient's record), with further constraints applied to represent a Child Health Event where a 6-8 week health review takes place.
+The encounter resource represents an encounter between a care professional and the patient (or patient's record), with further constraints applied to represent a Child Health event where a 6-8 week health review takes place.